Exploring Henry Hagenbuch’s Family

 Today, many of Henry Hagenbuch’s descendants live throughout the United States, and it is known that at least a few of them read this site.
 Future articles will continue to explore the families of Andreas Hagenbuch’s children and grandchildren.

-Updated 6/12/2018 to make Henry Hagenbuch the youngest of the children.
+Updated 6/12/2018 to make Henry Hagenbuch the youngest of the children and updated again on 8/26/2023 to correct Henry’s birth and death information.